Excellence in Conservation Award

 • Highlight potentially replicable models for future land conservation efforts

-Nominated projects should demonstrate excellence in one or more aspects of land conservation work (including land protection, stewardship, community programs or public policy) and advance the cause of land conservation in a creative and substantive way.
-In addition, they may serve as a replicable model for other conservation organizations in Massachusetts.
+Nominated projects should demonstrate excellence in one or more aspects of land conservation work (including land protection, stewardship, community programs or public policy) and advance conservation in a creative and substantive way.
 Ways that a project may be defined as meeting these criteria include, but are not limited to:

 • Exhibiting significant size, scope or complexity